Welcome to Wishart Connections!

 Wisharts were not only confined to the land, a healthy number of men served with the Royal Navy and several eventually joined the Royal Flying Corps from the army (latterly the RAF).

 Overall the vast majority of individuals probably came from very humble backgrounds and it seems very likely that engaging in service overseas would have been the first time they’d have left the immediate area in which they lived.
-Of the three to four hundred who were in the forces, about eighty didn’t return (excluding Americans).
+Of the 460 who were in the forces, just over eight were killed in action or died of wounds.